 Kransell & Wennborg can request opt-out for the patents of your choice.

 Innovating companies with a market exposure typically monitor their competitors’ portfolios and make efforts to limit or invalidate disturbing patents.
 The start of the UPC’s operations may be a beneficial one-off opportunity for attacking your competitors’ key patents centrally.
-The party suing for invalidation will have ample time to prepare its attack – considerably longer than the reply terms of the proprietor – and the uncertainties around the UPC’s future jurisprudence will primarily be to the proprietor’s detriment.
+The party suing for invalidation will have ample time to prepare its attack – considerably longer than the reply terms of the proprietor – and any uncertainties around the UPC’s jurisprudence will primarily be to the proprietor’s detriment.

 Kransell & Wennborg will be your partner in exploring this opportunity.